CypherNova1337/WebRecon-Arsenal/README.md

             ```
             *   **What:** Queries crt.sh for subdomains. `curl` fetches data, `jq` extracts domain names, `sed` removes wildcards, `anew` appends to `subdomains.txt` (no duplicates).
             *   **Why:** Finds subdomains from certificate transparency logs, often revealing hidden ones.
+            *   **Note:** Do this manually for each domain.
+It gathers a lot of useful information.

         3.  **Permutation Scanning (dnsgen + puredns + httpx):**
             ```bash